 The chain of command and each department head has control over their departments.
 The self-contained department structure can be seen as its main characteristic.
 Independent decisions can be taken by line officers because of its unified structure.

-The main advantage of a line organizational structure can be identified as the effective communication that brings stability to the organization.
+The main advantage of a line organizational structure can be identified as effective communication that brings stability to the organization.

 7) Team-based Organizational Structure

 Team-based organizational structures are made of teams working towards a common goal while working on their individual tasks.
 They are less hierarchical and they have flexible structures that reinforce problem-solving, decision-making, and teamwork.

 Team organization structures have changed the way many industries work.
 Globalization has allowed people in all industries around the world to produce goods and services cooperatively.
-Especially, manufacturing companies must work together with the suppliers around the globe while keeping the cost to a minimum while producing high-quality products.
+Especially, manufacturing companies must work together with suppliers around the globe while keeping the cost to a minimum while producing high-quality products.

 Other Types of Organizational Charts

 The ones shown above are the most commonly used types of Organizational Charts or organogram structure types as some call them.
 But there are plenty more models which have various advantages and disadvantages based on the situation and organization.
 You can easily experiment with different models using our org chart software.

 Have questions?
 Feel free to ask them in the comments or you can reach to us via our social media channels.